Work in New Zealand

 One of the most appealing options is to work a winter ski season in New Zealand, job are available from June to October and you will need to apply early to secure a spot.
 During the winter season a variety of job opportunities are available in ski resorts including working for a resort, in a chalet, leading ski lessons, cleaning, hospitality, bar work, chefs, child-minders or working as a holiday rep making sure tourists have the best time possible.
 Wages can be low, but usually full board and unlimited ski passes are offered and you will usually get lot of free time to go skiing.

-In the two North Island you should check out the Whakapapa and Turoa resorts which are the two largest in the country.
+On the North Island the Whakapapa and Turoa resorts are the two largest ski areas in the country.
 Most of the ski resorts are located in the South Island, these are the main ones you might want to apply to: Cardrona, Coronet Peak, Craigieburn Valley, Mt.
 Dobson, Mt.
 Hutt, Mt.
 Lyford, Ohau, Porter Heights, Rainbow, The Remarkables and Treble Cone

 Jobs for Americans in New Zealand